GenomicsAotearoa/hts_workshop_mpi/docs/level1/21_illumina_inspection.md

     This is the basic view for `FastQC` output.
 At the left-hand side of the tab is a navigation menu, which can move you quickly through the pages of summary information.
 Alternatively, you can simply scroll down the page to find the section you are most interested in.

 From the summary view, the main point of interest is the 'Basic Statistics' table.
 This gives you some brief summary information for your input file, such as the name of the file read (this can be important if you are working with many files), the fastq encoding, the numbers of sequences and the average length.
-You should already have a rough expectation for these numbers based from correspondence with your sequencing provider.
+You should already have a rough expectation for these numbers based on correspondence with your sequencing provider.

 ---